-Tuesday’s Cup of Nations qualifier between Sierra Leone and Benin has been cancelled after five Benin players were tested positive of covid-19.
+Tuesday’s Cup of Nations qualifier between Sierra Leone and Benin has been cancelled after five Benin players tested positive for covid-19.

-According to a report, the visitors contesting the result and refused to leave their bus on arrival at the Siaka Steven Stadium.
+According to a report, the visitors contested the result and refused to leave their bus on arrival at the Siaka Steven Stadium.

 Our sources have confirmed they were told to isolate all positive cases, but they have failed to follow protocols.